nerdschoolbergen/build-and-deploy/exercise-3/README.md

 :book: To automatically deploy our web app to Azure when we push new commits to GitHub, we will create a new GitHub Actions workflow job.

-:pencil2: Open the `main.yaml` inside the `./github/workflows` directory with the following contents.
+:pencil2: Open the file `main.yml` inside the `./github/workflows` directory and add the following content.

 ```diff
 name: Build and deploy